Jackson begged for help sleeping, doctor told police

 LOS ANGELES Michael Jackson's doctor told police he left the "Thriller" singer for about two minutes after giving him the anaesthetic propofol for sleep and returned to find Jackson no longer breathing.

-In a dramatic audio recording of Dr. Conrad Murray's police interview two days after Jackson's June 25, 2009 death, the physician also said that the singer had begged him for hours to help him sleep that night.
+In a dramatic audio recording of Dr. Conrad Murray's police interview two days after Jackson's June 25, 2009 death, the Grenada-born physician calmly describes how the pop star enlisted Murray to help him sleep with propofol on a regular basis and says Jackson called the anaesthetic his "milk."

+Murray's account to police of how long he left Jackson's bedside differed from evidence presented by prosecutors at the two-week old trial.
+Authorities have determined Jackson died of an overdose of propofol combined with sedatives.

-Murray said that he gave Jackson propofol at around 10:50 a.m. on June 25, after trying unsuccessfully to get him to sleep with sedatives all night.
+Murray said he gave Jackson propofol at around 10:50 a.m. on June 25, after trying to get him to sleep with sedatives all night and after Jackson begged for the drug.

+"Please, please give me some milk, so I can sleep," Murray quoted the singer as saying.

 "I watched him for a long enough period that I felt comfortable, then I needed to go to the bathroom so I got up and went to the bathroom," Murray told detectives.